Tamanna871/API_Testing_Project/README.md

 newman run Student_API_Test_Cases_work_flow.postman_collection.json --iteration-data students_id.csv
 ```

-> ⚠️ The students_id.csv file is only used in the Get Single Student request.
+> ⚠️ The students_id.csv file is only used in the Get Single Student data request.
 However, all other requests in the collection will still execute and pass normally.

 ### 6. **Run Collection Remotely via URL**